stretchr/sdk-js/README.md

 ## Making requests using the `at` method

-To make requests, you must first decide specify the path using the `at` method on your client:
+To make requests, you must first specify the path using the `at` method on your client:

     stretchr.at("people/1/books")